kyle0r/recursive-downloader/README.md

     * downloadPath - specify the relative or absolute local path where downloads should be stored

 `recursive-downloader` has the concept of `pendingUris`, `visitedUris` and `actualDownloads` which helps to keep recursion to a minimum and mitigate infinite recursion.
+## What `recursive-downloader` doesn't currently do
+### Website archival
+As of 2024-Q4, the utility is not designed to fully archive websites à la [The Wayback Machine](https://web.archive.org/).
+However, it *should* be relatively straightforward to implement this functionality as an optional feature (e.g. `--wayback-machine` mode).
+One would have to consider how to capture non-href resources such as JavaScript and CSS.
+Pull requests are welcome if you implement something like this.
+I'm not sure if archive.org have published their tooling in the public domain, but that would be worth researching.
+A project that came up in quick web search was https://github.com/akamhy/waybackpy which might provide some leads.

 # Usage
 The default invocation:
 ```